-In the event of a tie, the Cardozo Moot Court Honor Society Competition Editor generally reserves the right to determine which teams advance.
+In the event of a tie, the Cardozo FAME Center Intellectual Property Law Moot Court Competition Editor reserves the right to determine which team(s) advance.
 However, ties in the Preliminary Rounds will be resolved in favor of the team with the highest oral argument score.
-Final round scores will always be rounded up to the nearest half-point.
+Final round scores will always be rounded up to the nearest halfpoint.